quanganhtranngo/quanganhtranngo.github.io/content/books.md

 hide_title: true
 ---

 Here are some of the books I have read and recommend.
+The genres divide are not entirely accurate but it is helpful for me to divide the books up.

 ## Textbooks